coreos/khealth/README.md

 	Terminate() error
   }
   ```
-  Collectors should implement the Collector interface and make use of routines.
-The pattern for wiring up routines inside a collector implementation is as follows:
+  Collectors must implement the Collector interface and make use of Routines.
+To wire Routines to a Collector implementation, follow this general pattern:
   * `Start` : Call `Start` on all routines this collector uses.
 Then begin reading events from each routines' `Events` channel and collating current state.
   * `Status`: Serialize current state to http response.
-  * `Terminate`: Call `SignalTerminate` on each routine.
-      `SignalTerminate` non-blocking, so afterwards you'll want to block until each Routines' `Events` channel has emitted a `nil` value.
+  * `Terminate`: Call `SignalTerminate` on each routine. `SignalTerminate` is non-blocking, so before returning you'll want to block until each Routines' `Events` channel has emitted a `nil` value.
+That way, when `Terminate` returns you can be assured your Routines have all cleaned up.

 ## Modules
-- **cmd/rscheduler**
+- **`cmd/rcscheduler`**
   This module uses a single routine which schedules/unschedules pause pods via a replication controller.

   The program exposes a single health endpoint which reports the state of the latest event.